dinanathsj29/css3-fundamentals-tutorial/README.md

 ```

 ### 5.4.
 Common Measurement units
-- Units are used to specify non-zero length value in CSS properties
+- Units are used to specify non-zero length values in CSS properties
-- Length measured can be either `absolute units such as pixels, points` and so on, or `relative such as percentages (%) and em` units
+- Length measured can be either `absolute units such as pixels, points and so on, or `relative such as percentages (%) and em` units
 - CSS properties take "length" values, such as width, height, margin, padding, font-size, border-width etc.

 **There are two unit types:**